fredericlemoine/reprohackathon_ismb2023/README.md

-# figure 6 of the ISMB paper
+# Material to reproduce figures of the ISMB2023 paper